African-American LGBTQ community: Health disparities

-Black LGBT individuals face many health risks due to discriminatory policies and behaviors in medicine.
+Black LGBTQ individuals face many health risks due to discriminatory policies and behaviors in medicine.
 Due to lack of medical coverage and adequate medical treatment, many are faced with heath risks.
-There is no current legislation fully protecting LGBT individuals from discrimination in the public sphere concerning health care.
-President Barack Obama has recently written a memo to the Department of Health and Human Services to enact regulations on discrimination of gay and transgender individuals receiving Medicare and Medicaid, as well as to permit full hospital visitation rights to same-sex couples and their families.
+There is no current legislation fully protecting LGBTQ individuals from discrimination in the public sphere concerning health care.
+President Barack Obama wrote a memo to the Department of Health and Human Services to enact regulations on discrimination of gay and transgender individuals receiving Medicare and Medicaid, as well as to permit full hospital visitation rights to same-sex couples and their families.
 The United States of Housing and Urban Development proposed policies that would allow access and eligibility to core programs regardless of sexual orientation and gender identity.
 The Affordable Care Act (ACA) is currently working to be inclusive, as courts have recently passed interpretation of the ACA to prohibit discrimination against transgender individuals and gender non-conforming persons.